Course Introduction to Programming

 Ola Neps Academy

-For now, we will stop here.
-We have learned about file creation, the basic structure of a program in C, and the first command, printf().
-It is emphasized again the importance of remembering to place the semicolons, as most compilation errors result from their absence.
+For now, we'll stop here.
+We've learned about file creation, the basic structure of a C program, and the first command, printf().
+It is worth emphasizing again the importance of remembering to add semicolons, as a large part of compilation errors stem from their absence.

 See you next time!
 Happy studying!